 According to a recent study published by the American Psychological Association, financial concerns and work demands continue to be the top two reasons why adults are stressed.
 Additionally, adults find that family responsibilities, health and lifestyle changes are more stressful than in previous years.
 Almost 70 percent of adults reported experiencing a chronic illness and more than 10 percent indicated that they suffer from a mental health condition.
 Adults in urban areas reported significantly more stress than those living in suburban or rural areas.
-Noise pollution, overcrowding, and lack of nature are just some reasons why city living can be stressful.
+Noise pollution, overcrowding, and lack of nature are reasons city living can be stressful.

 Discrimination Leads to Stress

 Discrimination has a significant negative impact on mental and physical health.
 The study found that approximately 69 percent of adults in the U.S. have experienced some sort of discrimination.
-Among those in the study, the majority of minorities, such as Black adults, Hispanics, and Asians feel discriminated on a daily basis.
+Among those in the study, the majority of minorities, such as Black adults, Hispanics, and Asians, feel discriminated on a daily basis.

 What to Do About Your Stress?

 If you are feeling stressed, one of the first steps is to better understand what is triggering your stress.
-Once you’ve figured this out, then you can work on changing your emotions, behaviors, lifestyle, environment or relationships to address stress.
+Once you’ve figured this out, you can work on changing your emotions, behaviors, lifestyle, environment or relationships to address stress.
 Additionally, learning adaptive coping skills to help you manage stress is essential.
-Coping skills may include meditation, mindfulness, good sleep hygiene, improved communication skills, thought changing and exercise.
+Coping skills may include meditation, mindfulness, good sleep hygiene, improved communication skills, thought-changing, and exercise.
 Lastly, working with a psychologist or counselor can significantly help you manage your stress.
 Engaging with a mental health professional who understands your situation can help you work through your challenges and develop healthy coping skills.